nuthanc/node_react_server/README.md

 * We see the value in survey.form.surveyForm.values
 * Here surveyForm is the name of the form given in the argument to reduxForm
   * This helps in namespacing when there are multiple forms

+### Refactoring Form Fields
+* Whatever we return from mapStateToProps will appear as props to the Component
+* Create formFields.js containing the FIELDS list